brodriguez8774/CS4900_QuadraticSolver/src/readme.md

 ## TODO
 * Mention the program arguments in the readme.
-* Finish the string to double parsing for the input values.
 * Add logging functionality for when logging mode is enabled.
 * Report on specific rounding errors and not just whether or not errors could have occurred.